Skip to main content

 seminar

-We have the pleasure to invite you to another research seminar in the ‘BIOUNCERTAINTY’ research project.
-This week Giulio Fornaroli a new post-doctoral researcher at INCET will give a talk: "Making the Beneficiary Pay: Distributive, Not Corrective".
-The seminar will take place on Thursday 9th of March at 5:30 p.m. in the room 25 on Grodzka Street and via MS Teams.
+We have the pleasure to invite you to another research seminar.
+Christoph Merdes is going to give a talk: "Rational Injustice, Irrational Justice?”.
+The seminar will take place on the 1st of February at 5:30 p.m. in the room 25 on Grodzka Street and via MS Teams.

 View All